CleasbyCode/jdvrif/README.md

 Recovery PIN: [***2166776980318349924***]

-Important: Please remember to keep your PIN safe, so that you can extract the hidden file.
+Important: Keep your PIN safe, so that you can extract the hidden file.

 Complete!